Toni Morrison, Seminal Author Who Stirringly Chronicled the Black American Experience, Dies

-Toni Morrison, the Pulitzer Prize-winning author who illuminated the joys and agonies of black American life through breathtakingly vital works like Beloved, Song of Solomon and A Mercy, died on Monday night her publisher Knopf confirmed.
+Toni Morrison, the Pulitzer Prize-winning author who illuminated the joys and agonies of black American life through breathtakingly vital works like Beloved, Song of Solomon and A Mercy, died on Monday night, her publisher Knopf confirmed.
 She was 88 years old.

 Over her six-decade career, she wrote 11 novels, five children’s books, two plays, a song cycle and an opera.
 She served as an editor and professor, mentoring generations of young writers of color.
 After being largely ignored as a writer for a decade in the ‘70s, Morrison went on to win accolade after accolade, from the Nobel Prize in Literature to the Presidential Medal of Freedom to the PEN/Saul Bellow Award for Achievement in American Fiction.